splorp/tersus/readme.txt

 Tersus

-A simple, blank-slate WordPress theme without the usual cruft.
+An achingly simple WordPress theme without the usual cruft.

 -----------------------------------------------------------

-What is Tersus?
+About

 -----------------------------------------------------------

-It’s an exercise in publishing template minimalism, based on the nearly perfect Starkers theme by Elliot Jay Stocks, and brought to you by Chris Harrison, Grant Hutchinson, Dan Rubin, and Andy van der Raadt.
-Lovely chaps, all.
+Tersus is an exercise in publishing template minimalism.

 Why create yet another theme?
-Well, as tidy as the Starkers theme is, we really wanted to tweak things a little bit more.
+Well, as nearly close to perfect as Elliot Jay Stocks' Starkers theme is, we really wanted to tweak things a bit further.

-Tersus was originally called Simplicity, a name first suggested by Dan Rubin prior to discovering that there was already a WordPress theme with the same name.
-After a brief discussion amongst the aforementioned collaborators, several latin terms were bandied about as replacements.
+Tersus was originally called Simplicity, a name that was suggested prior to the discovery of a WordPress theme already using that name.
+After a brief discussion, several latin terms were bandied about as replacements.
 Tersus (which means ‘clean, neat, or cleansed’) seemed to fit the bill rather nicely ... and here we are.